Freddie Grubb: Cycle trade

-Grubb opened another business under his own name in London Road, West Croydon, in 1920 and by 1924 had a shop at Robsart Street, Brixton.
+Grubb opened another business under his own name on London Road, West Croydon, in 1920, and by 1924, he had a shop at Robsart Street, Brixton.

-In 1934 Grubb advertised that his business was in liquidation.
+In 1934, Grubb advertised that his business was in liquidation.
 He then opened another company, FHG, at 147a Haydons Road, Wimbledon, with 20 staff from the former venture.

-Grubb died on 6 March 1949, aged 61, in north-east Surrey and his family continued the business.
+Grubb died on 6 March 1949, aged 61, in north-east Surrey, and his family continued the business.
 The Holdsworth company bought the Grubb name in 1952.